JeffreyYu2018/personal-websitev4/_posts/2021-07-27-winding-down-mostly.md

 ![](../uploads/071621_wash_sq_park.jpeg)

-The group of interns wasn’t that hard to fine.
+The group of interns wasn’t that hard to find.
 There were hundreds of interns in the EY office alone, and the group of people sporting yellow and black EY swag gave away the location.

 ![](../uploads/071621_wash_sq_park_interns.jpeg)

 I’d love to lie and say that the next two hours were a blast, but to be honest, they were more of a sweaty mess.
 The riddles and clues were really cool and challenging, to my surprise, so it wasn’t that the activity was organized badly.
 Moreso, it was that we were wandering around in the 90+ degree NYC summer heat, which sapped our energy pretty closely.
 It *was* still fun to converse and bond — well, bond as much as you could with strangers in two hours — but the walking and thinking burned us out quickly.
 It got to the point where we had half an hour left and had only done 33 percent of all the riddles, and decided to just go to the BBQ place to chill.

 That BBQ place was NOT what I expected.
 After a long day of trudging in the heat, I was expecting a nice air-conditioned sit-down meal with a speech or so.
 You know, the perfect thing for a group of interns with tired feet.
 But instead, the food ended up being a standing “apps and drinks” type of social.
 In other words, a typical networking event.
-The food was alright, and it was nice to stroll around and talk to new groups of interns while munching on hors d’ouevres.
+The food was alright, and it was nice to stroll around and talk to new groups of interns while munching on hors d’oeuvres.
 It gave me “club” and “college party” vibes for the first time in years … I hadn’t been in that type of social situation in forever.

 ![](../uploads/071621_intern_social.jpeg)